sketchplugins/plugin-directory/README.md

 - [Phosphor Icons](https://phosphoricons.com), by Tobias Fried: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
 - [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch Tools for AFX Designers
-- [Sr Measure](https://github.com/endswithak/sketch-measure-react), by Erik Myers: A sketch plugin to export your designs as react applications.
-Quickly share design specs, css, and assets.
+- [Next](https://github.com/endswithak/next), by Erik Myers: Export designs as HTML, making it easy to quickly share design specs, css, and assets like fonts, svgs, and images.
 - [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
 Share context with your linguists, get early feedback about each market and preview the design in all languages.